Philadelphia Hourly Wage & Salary 2026

-Philadelphia, PA: $60,000 median salary, cost of living index 102, $7.25/hr minimum wage.
-Calculate your take-home pay with our free paycheck calculator.
+Philadelphia, PA: $28.85/hr median hourly wage, $60,000 median annual salary, cost of living index 102, and $7.25/hr minimum wage.
+Calculate take-home pay with federal and Pennsylvania taxes.

 Median Salary